Updated on: October 1, 2024

 Bottom Line:

 Bitwarden is a secure open-source password manager with tons of features and low pricing.
-However, Bitwarden may be too complicated for most Android users who are looking for a simple, intuitive password manager (1Password offers most of the same features, but it’s a lot easier to use).
+However, some of Bitwarden’s features, such as password sharing aren’t user-friendly enough for most Android users who are looking for a simple, intuitive password manager (1Password offers most of the same features, but it’s a lot easier to use).
 That said, Bitwarden is a good option for advanced users who want a feature-rich product that’s around one-third the cost of competitors.

 Read the full Bitwarden review >